Canada, British Columbia: Okanagan & Kettle Valley Railway Bike Tour

 (Click image to enlarge)

-Finish: Kelowna, following breakfast on day seven.
+Finish: Kelowna, 12:00, following a transfer from Oliver after breakfast on day seven.

 Please contact us to arrange alternate plans, if necessary.